Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 # Gameplay/Song interactions

 ### onBeatHit()
-Triggered 4 times per section.
+Triggered 4 times per section used for `curStep` and `curDecStep`.

 ### onStepHit()
-Triggered 16 times per section.
+Triggered 16 times per section used for `curBeat` and `curDecBeat`.

 ### onSectionHit()
-Triggered per section.
+Triggered per section used for `curSection`.

 ### onUpdate(elapsed)
 Every frame on the game, some variables weren't updated yet.